MediaBrowser/Emby.ApiClient.Javascript/README.md

 # Emby Mobile App #

-A new mobile app for Emby is in development and is built with Appgyver:
+A new mobile app for Emby is in development and is built with this library:

 https://github.com/MediaBrowser/MediaBrowser.Mobile